Skip to content

 5. Dimension the triangle to be 0.5" away from the edges of the tube.

-6. Use the Offset Entities tool to offset the construction geometry 0.25".
+6. Use the Offset tool to offset the construction geometry 0.25".
 This will be the outline of the gusset.

 7. Use the Sketch Fillet tool to add a 0.25" fillet to the three corners of the gusset.